 Through years of colonization and the arrival of migrants, Australia has become a melting pot for diverse cultures and beliefs — including, of course, taste preferences and cuisine.
 Britain and China are only some of the countries that have influenced the Australia we know today.

 What makes Australian cuisine more interesting?
 Even plenty of their iconic food items are not unique to the country, but the Aussies have managed to find a way to recreate these in their own special way.
 Ready to tickle your tastebuds?
-Read on and learn about the Australian food fare that will make you say “let’s grab a feed, mate!”
+Book that trip and choose among the best backpacker hostels and eco hotels for your accommodations.
+Then read on and learn about the Australian food fare that will make you say “let’s grab a feed, mate!”

 1. Wood-eating larvae are eaten by indigenous Australians.

 Witchetty grub does sound fancy, but did you know that this refers to a large white larva of a wood-eating moth?
 For indigenous Australians, witchetty grubs are a part of their traditional diet.
 Whether eaten raw or cooked, it provides large amounts of protein that help build the body’s bones and muscles.
 If you’re wondering about how it tastes, they say that witchetty grubs have a nutty flavor and tastes somewhat like chicken and prawns.
 Also known as a “bush tucker,” these larvae are sometimes served in the city restaurants and even in barbecue gatherings as an appetizer.

 2. There is a biscuit in Australia that was originally created for World War I soldiers.